Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 Even worse is the fact that our cats can smell the faintest trace of cat pee (even if we don’t notice it), and it will actually draw them back to the same place to pee again.

 The good news is that you can get rid of even old, set in cat pee stains and odors.
-Here are some tips to take care of the smell on any household surface.
+Here are some tips to get the cat pee smell out of your house.

-Wood floors can be tricky because you don’t want to use a harsh cleaner that will damage the finish, but you need something that will penetrate a little bit to remove odors – especially if you find a stain that’s been sitting for a while.
+Getting rid of cat pee smell on your floor can be especially tricky if it’s wood because you don’t want to use a harsh cleaner that will damage the finish, but you need something that will penetrate a little bit to remove odors – especially if you find a stain that’s been sitting for a while.

 Ideally, you’d catch the accident early and wipe it up before it has time to set in.
-Then follow up with a cleaner specifically formulated for removing pet stains and odors.
+Then follow up with a cleaner specifically formulated for removing pet stains and odors, such as the product below.

-Simple Solution Hard Floor Pet Stain and Odor Remover is one way to eliminate the lingering odor of cat pee and prevent your cat from returning to the scene of the crime.
+Simple Solution Hard Floor Pet Stain and Odor Remover is one way to eliminate the lingering cat urine smell and prevent your cat from returning to the scene of the crime.
 All you have to do is spray the area where the accident occurred, blot with a rag to remove the stain, and wipe up the excess.

 One of the things that makes this such a great product for wood floors is that it comes with a special nozzle that adjusts the spray for your specific situation.
 If it’s a fresh stain, then a quick mist will do the trick.
 However, you can change the setting to foam for deeper set stains and odors.
 There’s also a stream setting that can help you target the nooks and crannies in your wood floors.